Real American Heroes: G.I. Joe Action Figures

 Why Do Some Action Figures Have Different Names?

 Hasbro either failed to renew or chose not to renew the copyright on many G.I.
 Joe figure names, which resulted in several Joe and Cobra action figures changing names throughout the years.
 For example, Baroness and General Hawk would each have the names of their figures change to Chameleon and General Tomahawk, respectively.
-Double-check listings on eBay for rare editions that came before and after these changes to impress the collector in your family on Christmas morning.
+Double-check listings on eBay for rare editions that came before and after these changes.

 When Did Hasbro Release the G.I.
 Joe Action Figure Line?